Bonmin

 Convergence criteria:

-To estimate the convergence of the algorithm during the optimization process, Bonmin uses specific tolerance parameters, different from the standard absolute/relative/residual errors used in OpenTURNS.
+To estimate the convergence of the algorithm during the optimization process, Bonmin uses specific tolerance parameters, different from the standard absolute/relative/residual errors in the library.
 The definition of Bonmin’s parameters can be found in this paper, page 3.
+Thus the attributes maximumAbsoluteError, maximumRelativeError, maximumResidualError and maximumConstraintError defined in OptimizationAlgorithm are not used in this case.

 Examples